EzarDev/.github/profile/README.md

 ## How do I help?

-Simply just join the support server, report some bugs or make some suggestions, Donate to our [PayPal](https://paypal.me/realShamlol) or even just up-vote the bot a lot.
+Simply just join the support server, report some bugs or make some suggestions, Contribute to the repository, Donate to our [PayPal](https://paypal.me/realShamlol) or even just up-vote the bot a lot.
 Any of these are highly appreciated and help us a lot!

 ## Links